 How to Make a Bloody Mary, even if you hate tomato juice

 Is there a more iconic cocktail than the Bloody Mary?
-I’m not sure there is – love or hate this drink, everyone’s heard of it.
 And it’s one of the easiest drinks in the world to customize to your liking.

-And as the title suggests, you can even learn how to make a Bloody Mary if you hate tomato juice with some of my workarounds.
+You can even make a Bloody Mary if you hate tomato juice with some of my workarounds.
 That includes making a Bloody Mary with no tomato juice as well as improving the flavor and consistency of store-bought tomato juice.

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.

 Makes one drink (if served in pint glass)

 - 4 ounces of tomato juice or or other juices